Kantrex Side Effects

 Not all side effects for Kantrex may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to kanamycin: oral capsule

 Other dosage forms:

-Along with its needed effects, kanamycin (the active ingredient contained in Kantrex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by kanamycin (the active ingredient contained in Kantrex).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking kanamycin:Rare - with long-term use and high doses
+You should check with your doctor immediately if any of these side effects occur when taking kanamycin:Rare - with long-term use and high doses

 - Any loss of hearing

 - greatly decreased frequency of urination or amount of urine

 - ringing or buzzing or a feeling of fullness in the ears